tomhettinger/reddit_may2015/README.md

 # Reddit Comments May 2015

 This is a short exploratory analysis of comments posted on the [www.reddit.com](https://www.reddit.com) website during the month of May 2015.
 The data can be retrieved here from [www.kaggle.com](https://www.kaggle.com/reddit/reddit-comments-may-2015).
+In the exploration I determined which subreddits were the most commented during the month of May.
+I produced statistics regarding various attributes of comments (flair, edits, gold, etc.).
+I also looked at comments that had received Reddit Gold, and compared them with the general population of comments.
+For the subreddit /r/thebutton, I used text mining to build a predictive model that was able to forecast whether or not somebody pushed The Button, based on the body of a comment.
+I also took a quick look at /r/worldnews hoping to find correlations among comment age, comment score, and the depth of a comment.
+Finally, I produced a few wordclouds using comment text for /r/worldnews on various days.

-## Site-wide exploration
+## Simple Statistics

 Which subreddits had the most comments in May 2015?
+A simple SQL query shows /r/AskReddit is the leader by a far margin, followed by various subreddits including a few video game related subreddits.

 ```SQL
 SELECT subreddit, COUNT(subreddit) AS cnt